 How Do Director’s Loans Work?

 Whether you take the loan out in one lump sum or over several instances doesn’t change its nature.
-As a loan, it falls under Division 7A of the Income Tax Assessment Act 1936.
-That means that the borrower likely doesn’t have to pay tax on the loan amount.
+As a loan, it falls under Division 7A of the Income Tax Assessment Act 1936, which sets out the tax rules and required minimum yearly repayment obligations for directors loans.
+That means that the borrower likely doesn’t have to pay tax on the loan amount, provided the required minimum yearly repayment is made.

 That’s true in so far as the loan is not a payment.
 If the cash is a payment for Division 7A purposes, fringe benefits tax will apply.
 This is also called a benefit in kind.
 In this case, Division 7A does not apply to the loan amount.
 For instance: